Peter Carew (adventurer): Early life and career

 Carew was Member of Parliament in 1545 for Tavistock, in 1547 for Dartmouth, in 1553 and 1559 for Devon and in 1563 for Exeter, having served as High Sheriff of Devon in 1547.

 He competed in the tournaments at the coronation of Edward VI, wearing his wife's glove as a favour on his helmet.
 In June 1549, Carew was despatched by Protector Somerset to help quash the Prayer Book Rebellion (the rising in Devon and Cornwall occasioned by the issue of the reformed Book of Common Prayer); but he was subsequently reprimanded by Somerset for the harshness of his countermeasures, notably the burning of barns at Crediton.
 He was probably the author of a letter written at the end of July to William Cecil reporting progress.

 In 1553, he proclaimed Queen Mary I of England in the west, at Dartmouth and Newton Abbot.
-However, at the end of that year he conspired (as part of "Wyatt's Rebellion") against her proposed marriage to Crown Prince Philip II of Spain: unlike many of his co-conspirators, he managed to escape arrest, and fled into exile on the European mainland in January 1554.
+However, at the end of that year he conspired (as part of "Wyatt's Rebellion") against her proposed marriage to Philip of Spain.
+Unlike many of his co-conspirators, he managed to escape arrest, and fled into exile on the European mainland in January 1554.
 In May 1556 he was arrested with Sir John Cheke in Flanders and returned unceremoniously to England in a fishing boat.
 He was held in the Tower of London until October 1556, his release being secured on payment of certain family debts due to the Crown.

 Under Elizabeth I, Carew was sent to settle a dispute between Lord Grey and the Earl of Norfolk, which had arisen while they were commanding an army against the French in Scotland at the Siege of Leith.
 When Norfolk was eventually convicted of treason in 1572, he found that Carew was his gaoler, having been appointed Constable of the Tower.